-The projects are intended to target the general public.
+The projects should target the general public.
 Applicants may use any publication platform and are encouraged to be multi-medial.
 Any independent, editor-driven publication with Norwegian media users as its target group may apply.
-The applicants may be editorial boards or individuals, but all support is to go to named individuals.
+The applicants may be editorial boards or individuals, but all support should go to named individuals.
 We are open to new forms of cooperation between several editorial boards/groups of journalists, and freelancers with publication agreements are invited to apply.

-We aspire to the highest possible degree to support work on content to be published, while providing less support for operating expenses, technical development projects and the acquisition of equipment.
+We aspire to the highest possible degree to fund the creation of content to be published.
+Support for operating expenses, technical development projects and the acquisition of equipment will not be prioritised.

-We ask that project outlines be as specific as possible, covering 3 to 5 pages, accompanied by brief attachments containing a timetable, information about other sources of funding, an overall project budget and a list of project team members with five lines of CV information on each.
+We ask that project outlines be as specific as possible, covering 3 to 5 pages, accompanied by brief attachments containing a publication schedule, information about other sources of funding, an overall project budget and a list of project team members with five lines of CV information on each.

 Label the application "Norwegian Journalism" in the title field.
 For guidance with the application process, contact Executive Director Knut Olav Åmås at email@example.com